cacoco/cacoco.github.com/source/_posts/2013-06-08-on-family-and-identity.markdown

 Later on that evening, I remember talking with my wife as she lay in bed.
 Her fists were clenched and tears at the corners of her eyes.
 Her breathing was slow but ragged as though a heavy weight laid on her chest.
 She was angry at the oppressiveness.
 Angry at the feeling of helplessness.
 "This is why I hate this place," she said.

 My wife's second sister was 6 months pregnant with her second child at the time.
 She lives in Tunis with her husband and young daughter.
-They rent an apartment near the water where we could walk out and stare onto the Mediterranean.
+They rent an apartment in Gammarth near the water where we could walk out and stare onto the Mediterranean.
 My wife's sister's husband once joked that he thought he was marrying an "exotic" American woman.
 The joke is that she's more "Tunisian" than most Tunisian woman.

 I joked to my wife that I thought I was marrying an "exotic" Tunisian woman.
 At times she's more "American" than I am.